 - Some help with childcare costs (for example, the 15 free hours in England for three and four year olds are not part of public funds, but you cannot get the additional 15 hours and you cannot apply for tax-free childcare).

-You can check whether other public services are part of public funds here.
 If you have a partner who doesn’t have a public funds restriction, they may be able to claim benefits, as long as they don’t receive extra because you live with them.
 In some circumstances, you can apply for a public funds restriction to be lifted.
-There is more information about this here.
+There is more information about this on the NRPF Network website.
+You can also check whether other public services are part of public funds here.

-If you need advice about this, or any immigration issue, remember that you should only get immigration advice from a registered immigration adviser.
-Working Families does not give immigration advice.
+If you need advice about this, or any immigration issue, you should only get immigration advice from a registered immigration adviser Working Families does not give immigration advice.
 You can find a registered immigration adviser here.

 I’m a British citizen who has recently come to the UK